souptiksarkar893/deps-doctor/README.md

 ## ⚙️ Configuration

-dep-doctor works with zero configuration, but you can customize behavior using CLI flags.
+deps-doctor works with zero configuration, but you can customize behavior using CLI flags.

 ### Ignoring Files